Skip to main content

 2 mentions Positive Neutral Negative

 The atmosphere in the game is immersive and dynamic, allowing players to engage with various planetary environments that enhance gameplay, such as slingshotting around gas giants and navigating through wormholes.
-This variety contributes to a sense of exploration and excitement, making the overall experience engaging.
+This variety contributes to a sense of exploration and excitement, although it is part of a broader experience that received a mixed overall score.

 • “You can orbit around planets to refuel your boost or skim their atmosphere to slingshot yourself forward, pass through gas planets to gain even more speed, get sucked through wormholes, and be slowed by water planets to divert your course.”